 - recognition system and/or approach

 Several submissions per participant will be allowed and all the results will be considered when presenting the competition results.
-In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasising the main differences between the submitted system and the baseline system.
+In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasising the main characteristics of the submitted system.
 The final goal is to analyse the different proposals of the participants.

 Two tracks are planned in this competition: